near/wallet-selector/packages/meteor-wallet-app/README.md

 ## Options

+- `contractId`: (`string`): The contract ID your DApp is interacting with.
 - `iconUrl`: (`string?`): Image URL for the icon shown in the modal.
 This can also be a relative path or base64 encoded image.
-Defaults to `./assets/meteor-icon.png`.
 - `deprecated`: (`boolean?`): Deprecated is optional.
 Default is `false`.

 ## Assets